 Yeah, you bet.

-And here's my uh concern for us conservatives.
+And here's my concern for us conservatives.

-We are naive because we, you know, this whole thing with Nike.
+We are naive because we, you know, this whole thing with Nike, Mark Parker, I Googled him this morning.

-Some of these guys are real deviants, and they I just don't believe that this whole thing with Copernic and him.
+And they, I just don't believe that this whole thing with Copernican and him.

 I think it was staged.

-If you think about it, what business would just turn on a dime, uh, make all these things, and then just turn on a dime, make a decision.
+If you think about it, what business would just turn on a dime, make all these things, and then just turn on a dime, make a decision.

 I think it was all planned in order to get more media PR for what is a globalist agenda to discredit America's founding.